-The MSCA-IF grant supports an individual research stay (1-2 years) connected with international mobility (the project must take place in a country different from where the researcher-fellow has currently worked or studied).
+The MSCA-PF grant supports an individual research stay (1-2 years) connected with international mobility (the project must take place in a country different from where the fellow has currently worked or studied).
+The applicant-fellow must possess a PhD degree and have less than 8 years of full time research experience since obtaining it.
 The project can be in any research field.
-The grant should support career development of the researcher (fellow) and help him/her to reach or re-enforce a position of professional maturity or independence.
+The grant should support career development of the fellow and help him/her to reach or re-enforce a position of professional maturity or independence.
 The host institution can be from academic or from non-academic sector.
-Deadline is one a year, ca. in mid-September.
-The project can, at the earliest, start ca. in June of the following year.
-Usually, the projects begin in September of the following year after the deadline.
+Deadline is once a year, ca. in mid-September.
+The project can, at the earliest, start ca. in May of the following year.
+Usually, the projects begin in September of the year following after the deadline.

 - researchers who want to go on a postdoctoral research stay abroad,

 - researchers who have been doing research abroad (for at least 2 years) and are returning,

 - researchers who have recently come (or returned) from abroad,